-4 Regional Water Management Group is the entity responsible for and approved by DWR to lead the IRWMP process.
-In the ARB Region, RWA assumed the role of the RWMG.
+1 Regional Water Management Group is the entity responsible for and approved by DWR to lead the IRWMP process.
+In the Region, RWA assumed the role of the RWMG.

-An outreach inventory to identify potential DAC outreach partners was conducted.
-A limitation of this step was that not all regional DAC locations are served by RWMG members; however, the Region intends to provide this report and conduct outreach with non-RWMG member agencies and with each county's public health department to help identify additional potential DAC issues and create opportunities for engagement.

-For the majority of the RWMG members, service and infrastructure are at an equal level among DAC and non-DAC areas.
+- 1 The initial step was to determine if existing DAC outreach efforts by RWA members could be leveraged to - 2 provide additional DAC participation in the IRWM process.
+The goal was to not duplicate efforts and to - 3 improve efficiencies. - 4 An outreach inventory to identify potential DAC outreach partners was conducted as part of the 2013 ARB - 5 IRWMP Update.
+A limitation of this step was that not all regional DAC locations are served by RWMG - 6 members; however, the Region intends to provide this report and conduct outreach with non-RWMG - 7 member agencies and with each county's public health department to help identify additional potential - 8 DAC issues and create opportunities for engagement. - 9 For the majority of the RWMG members, service and infrastructure are at an equal level among DAC and - 10 non-DAC areas.
 Exceptions have been previously noted.
 Water affordability is a macro DAC issue.
-Of the inventoried agencies, several offered rate payer assistance.
-For the remaining agencies, significant limitations exist in being able to provide life-line or other reduced rates as a result of Proposition 218, which limits use of ratepayer funds.
-Of the 19 RWMG members inventoried, few had active programs specifically addressing DAC issues.
-Table E-5 lists inventoried agencies providing some form of assistance or outreach to DACs.
+Of the - 11 inventoried agencies, several offered rate payer assistance.
+For the remaining agencies, significant - 12 limitations exist in being able to provide life-line or other reduced rates as a result of Proposition 218, which - 13 limits use of ratepayer funds.
+Of the 19 RWMG members inventoried, few had active programs specifically - addressing DAC issues.
+Table E-5 lists inventoried agencies providing some form of assistance or outreach - 15 to DACs.

 Table E-5.
-Survey of RWMG Water Agencies with DAC Efforts
+2013 Survey of RWMG Water Agencies with DAC Efforts

-Agency Type of DAC Effort California American Water Provides information on the CARE program, which provides a reduced straight rate for low-income households.
+AGENCY TYPE OF DAC EFFORT California American Water Provides information on the CARE program, which provides a reduced straight rate for low-income households.
 The reduced rates are approved by the California Public Utilities Commission.
 City of Sacramento Has programs to extend the fee deferral period for affordable housing developments.
 Provides sewer credits to 200 affordable housing units annually, and improves the quality of rental housing in the city through an inspection program.
 El Dorado Irrigation District Has a Helping Hands program where employees and customers can donate money to a pool that can be used to help a customer pay their bill after a one-time catastrophic event.
 Applicants for the Helping Hands program are approved through El Dorado County.
 The amount varies on a case-by-case basis.
 Golden State Water Company Works with the community council, but does not reach out to specific DAC organizations.
 They do provide reduced rates, which are based on household income, and are 15 percent off regular rates.
 The rates are approved by the California Public Utilities Commission.
 City of Roseville Used to have a lifeline rate program, but after a Proposition 218 review, no longer provides them.
 City of Roseville has identified a rehabilitation need in their DAC area.
 The project would be to replace water lines, which would increase the fire-fighting capacity in the area of the project.
-Sacramento County Water Agency Works with the communities of Hood and Walnut Grove on their water quality issues (iron and manganese issues in Hood and arsenic issues in Walnut Grove).
-SCWA also has a deferral and waiver program for development fees (used toward infrastructure costs) for new low-income housing developments.
-There are also some areas (documented in the Sacramento General Plan) that have poor water/sewer/storm drainage infrastructure that inhibit development and redevelopment.